PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Introduction

-While entry-wise merging improves the preservation of shared and unique weights, it introduces the challenge of storing binary masks and sign bits per merged expert, which adds nontrivial overhead at scale.
-To overcome this, we introduce a bit-packed encoding scheme that reuses underutilized floating point bit representation.
-Specifically, we observe that the exponent field of expert weights often occupies a narrow range during inference, leaving multiple bits underutilized.
-We leverage these bits to embed binary masks and sign bits directly into the weight tensors, eliminating the need for auxiliary metadata storage.
-To support this format during inference, we design a custom CUDA kernel that decodes masks on the fly, enabling fast and memory-efficient execution of \name.
-Our contributions are summarized as follows: \begin{itemize} \item We propose \name, a sparse expert merging method that constructs entry-wise masks based on weight similarity and activation saliency and selectively merges expert in fine-grained ways to effectively preserve both shared knowledge and expert specialization. \item We design a bit-efficient encoding scheme that embeds masks and signs directly into weights, enabling metadata-free MoE inference with a lightweight custom CUDA kernel. \item We demonstrate \name's effectiveness across four MoE models and seven benchmarks.
-Specifically, it achieves up to 16.7\% higher accuracy than prior methods under 50\% compression ratio, along with 45$\times$ faster compression and 1.28$\times$ inference speedup for Mixtral-8x7B. \end{itemize}
+While element-wise merging better preserves both shared and expert-specific weights, storing element-wise binary masks and sign information for merged expert can introduce substantial metadata overhead, which negates the memory benefits of fine-grained compression at scale.
+To overcome this challenge, we introduce a bit-packed encoding scheme that reuses underutilized bits in floating-point representations.
+We observe that the exponent field of expert weights typically occupies a narrow range during inference, leaving multiple bits underutilized. \name leverages these bits to embed binary masks and sign bits directly into the weight tensors, eliminating the need for auxiliary metadata storage.
+To support this encoding during inference, we further design a custom decode-GEMM kernel that performs on-the-fly decoding with the matrix multiplication operation, enabling fast and memory-efficient execution of \name.
+Our contributions are summarized as follows: \begin{itemize} \item We propose \name, the first MoE merging method to enable fine-grained, element-wise expert merging that achieves both high accuracy and fast inference speed.
+Unlike prior expert merging approaches operating at coarse granularity, \name selectively merges redundant parameters and preserves expert-specific weights through a dual-mask design based on weight similarity and activation-weight saliency. \item We design a novel bit-efficient encoding scheme that embeds masks and signs directly into floating-point weights, eliminating auxiliary metadata storage and enabling efficient MoE inference via a lightweight custom decode-GEMM kernel. \item We evaluate \name across four MoE models and nine benchmarks, demonstrating consistent improvements over prior methods.
+In particular, \name achieves up to 16.7\% higher accuracy than prior methods under 50\% compression ratio, and up to 1.80$\times$ higher end-to-end throughput on Mixtral-8x7B. \end{itemize}